ByJumperX4/dotfiles/README.md

 1x horizontal 1920x1080 graphics tablet (in front of the middle screen, middle screen is higher so it doesn't mask the screen)

-DE/WM : xmonad
+DE/WM : MATE + i3 in floating mode

 Editor : Emacs

-File manager : Nemo

 Terminal Emulator : XTerm